gyselax/gyselalibxx/src/geometryXY/geometry/README.md

 # Geometry XY

 The geometry folder contains a helper file `geometry.hpp` which provides shortcuts to the types needed to define the specific geometry.
-In this case the geometry is a simulation with 2 spatial dimensions (denoted `X` adn `Y`).
+In this case the geometry is a simulation with 2 spatial dimensions (denoted `X` and `Y`).

 In this geometry $`x`$ and $`y`$ are supposed **periodic** and the splines are supposed cubic.